reincas/YALIP/README.md

     [11,      '3P_2',           22645, 10, 926.8e-8, 28.7e-8],
 ]
 ```

+Each element of this list represents an absorption line and is itself a list of
+six elements:

+1. Energy level index or tuple of overlapping level indices
+2. Short name or tuple of short names of the respective levels
+3. Measured barycenter energy of the line in cm<sup>-1</sup>
+4. Error margin of the line energy in cm<sup>-1</sup>
+5. Measured dimensionless oscillator strength of the line
+6. Error margin of the oscillator strength

+The level indices connect the measurement results to specific calculated energy
+levels.
+Level names currently are for information only.
+They are not used by the algorithm yet, but may be verified to disentangle crossing
+levels in the future.
+For a level index `i` the level name should match `str(ion[i])`.

 Note that realistic error margins are quite important, because the algorithm uses
 them as weight factors for the energy level fit as well as the Judd-Ofelt fit.